 The Health Benefits Of Extra Virgin Olive Oil

-We all have likely heard that olive oil is one of the healthiest oil choices for cooking and eating.
-Olive oil is high in fat, but the majority of it is heart-healthy monounsaturated fat, according to the American Heart Association.
-Choosing olive oil over less healthy fats, such as butter, may benefit your heart and lower your cholesterol level.
-As if these benefits were not enough, olive oil may also contribute to healthy digestive system.
+We all have likely heard that extra virgin olive oil is one of the healthiest oil choices for cooking and eating.
+Extra virgin olive oil is high in fat, but the majority of it is heart-healthy monounsaturated fat, according to the American Heart Association.
+Choosing extra virgin olive oil over less healthy fats, such as butter, may benefit your heart and lower your cholesterol level.
+As if these benefits were not enough, extra virgin olive oil may also contribute to healthy digestive system.

 As soon as we consume extra virgin olive oil like Morocco Gold it has a number of effects all the way along the digestive system.
 As far back as in ancient times it was recommended for assorted digestive disorders, and its beneficial properties are now being corroborated by epidemiological studies and a wealth of scientific data.